 or may by one notice give both of such directions to a person.

-(2) A person on whom a notice is served containing a direction under subsection (1)(b) may apply to the State Administrative Tribunal for a review, in accordance with Part V of the Town Planning Act, of the decision to give the direction.
+(2) A person on whom a notice is served containing a direction under subsection (1)(b) may apply to the State Administrative Tribunal for a review, in accordance with Part 14 of the Planning and Development Act 2005, of the decision to give the direction.

 (3) A notice containing a direction under subsection (1)(b) is suspended as to that direction pending the determination of the application.